UnifiedPush/specifications/specifications/android.md

 | normal   | On neither power nor Wi-Fi  | Chat or Calendar Message                    |
 | high     | Low battery                 | Incoming phone call or time-sensitive alert |

+The distrbutor MUST raise the application to the foreground importance for 5 seconds when sending this intent.
+There is different way to achieve this:
+* By using privileged functions if the distributor is installed as a System application.
+For instance:
+  * By sending the broadcast intent with the broadcastOption `setTemporaryAppAllowlist`
+  * By calling the `PowerExemptionManager`'s `addToTemporaryAllowList`
+* By binding with foreground importance to the [Service to raise to the foreground] exposed by the end user application

 ### org.unifiedpush.android.connector.UNREGISTERED